-Note: there is some discussion of putting some cross calibration elements here but that has yet to be decided. – Jerry

 Section 3 – Science Analysis Software

-Introduction --- More to Come ---

-Energetic Particle, Composition, and Thermal Plasma Suite (ECT)
+Each of the Van Allen Probes Science Operations Centers (SOCs) used existing software or designed and programmed new software to provide a graphical view of the key indicators of instrument performance.
+The programs used were highly specific to the instruments with fully understanding of instrument variables and parameters allowing the engineering and science teams the capability of fine-tuning instrument performance throughout the mission.
+The sections below provide details on the software programs used by each of the instrument teams.

-Electric and Magnetic Field Instrument Suite and Integrated Science (EMFISIS)
+Electric and Magnetic Field Instrument Suite and Integrated Science (EMFISIS) and Energetic Particle, Composition, and Thermal Plasma Suite (ECT)

-While EMFISI employed substantial analysis software to generate the L4 WNA products, the software itself was not released to the public.
-That being said, EMFISIS was one of the primary sponsor so the development of the autoplot analysis and display tool developed by Jeremy Faden This a free data analysis tool written in Java which allows it run on virtually any OS which Java support installed.
+While EMFISIS employed substantial analysis software to generate the L4 WNA products, the software itself was not released to the public.
+That being said, EMFISIS was one of the primary sponsors of the development of the Autoplot analysis and display tool developed by Jeremy Faden (Faden et al. 2010).
+This is a free data analysis tool written in Java which allows it run on virtually any OS with Java support.
+Quoting the Autoplot website (Autoplot.org): “Autoplot is an interactive browser for data on the web; give it a URL or the name of a file on your computer and it tries to create a sensible plot of the contents in the file.

-The description on the autoplot website ()

-“Autoplot is an interactive browser for data on the web; give it a URL or the name of a file on your computer and it tries to create a sensible plot of the contents in the file.
 Autoplot was developed to allow quick and interactive browsing of data and metadata files that are often encountered on the web.
-For more information, see Faden et al. 2010 and introductory PowerPoint.:”
+For more information, see Faden et al. 2010 and the introductory PowerPoint slides.”

-The tool was oringally developed for use by NASA virtual observatories, but has since been adopted by both the ECT and EMFISIS teams as a primary data tool for working with the various measurements made on the Van Allen Probes.
-Some of the features (also from the autoplot website) are:
+This tool was originally developed for use by the NASA virtual observatories (VxO’s) but has since been adopted by both the ECT and EMFISIS teams as their primary data tool for working with the various measurements made on the Van Allen Probes.
+Some of the features of the software that were critical to both instrument teams are:

-· Reads multiple ASCII formats including Complex ASCII tables; Binary tables; Common Data Format (CDF); NcML; SPASE; Cluster Exchange Format; NetCDF; OpenDAP; HDF5; TSDS; FITS; Excel; Wav; PNG, JPG, etc. For details and a full list, see Formats.
+Reads multiple ASCII formats including Complex ASCII tables; Binary tables; Common Data Format (CDF); NcML; SPASE; Cluster Exchange Format; NetCDF; OpenDAP; HDF5; TSDS; FITS; Excel; Wav; PNG, JPG, etc.

-· Data is located with compact URI addresses.
+Data is located with compact URI addresses.
 These contain the location of the data and additional information needed to use it.

-· Special support for CDAWeb server at NASA/Goddard, HAPI, and other data servers.
+Special support for CDAWeb server at NASA/Goddard, HAPI, and other data servers.

-· Das2 library used to create interactive graphics with slicing and custom interactions.
+Das2 library used to create interactive graphics with slicing and custom interactions.

-· Wildcards can be used to aggregate (combine) data from multiple files into one time series.
+Wildcards can be used to aggregate (combine) data from multiple files into one time series.

-· Long time series may be rendered as a sequence of images as a "pngwalk" and viewed as a coverflow, table of thumbnails, or on a time line.
+Long time series may be rendered as a sequence of images as a "pngwalk" and viewed as a Cover Flow, table of thumbnails, or on a time line.

-· Any displayed data may be saved to disk in ASCII, Common Data Format (CDF), and other formats, or plotted as PNG, PDF, or SVG.
+Any displayed data may be saved to disk in ASCII, Common Data Format (CDF), and other formats, or plotted as PNG, PDF, or SVG.

-· GUI State may be saved as an XML ".vap" file and restored.
+GUI State may be saved as an XML ".vap" file and restored.

-· Software may be run client side or server side.
+Software may be run client side or server side.

-· Data access layer for file reading may be used in MATLAB, IDL, or SciPy (via Java bridge), providing a common interface regardless of data source.
+Data access layer for file reading may be used in MATLAB, IDL, or SciPy (via Java bridge), providing a common interface regardless of data source.

-· Scripting via Jython, to control the application and read in data using metadata-aware datasets.
+Scripting via Jython, to control the application and read in data using metadata-aware datasets.

-· Open-source (GPL with classpath exception) and may be used
+Open-source (GPL with classpath exception) and may be used

-This tool ahs turned out have enormous value and continues to be used widely by the science community both for Van Allen probes data as well as for other missions.
+This tool has turned out have enormous value and continues to be used widely by the science community both for Van Allen probes data as well as for other missions.

 Electric Fields and Waves Suite (EFW)